ECSeason CrackingCaustic EmbrittlementSCC • SSC • LME • HB-HE-HIC • Fatigue • Erosion • Fretting • Stray Current • Index

 What is environmental cracking?
 Environmental cracking refers to the brittle fracture of a normally ductile material in which the corrosive effect of the environment is a causative factor.
 Environmental cracking is a broad term that includes corrosion fatigue, high-temperature hydrogen attack, hydrogen blistering, hydrogen embrittlement, liquid metal embrittlement, season cracking, caustic embrittlement, stress-corrosion cracking, stepwise cracking, sulfide corrosion cracking and sulfide stress cracking.

 Historically, "season cracking" was first used to describe the cracking phenomenon of brass cartridges in the presence of ammonia; "caustic embrittlement" was used to describe the cracking of riveted mild steel boiler plates.
 The two terms were collectively known as "stress corrosion cracking" which was in turn replaced by "environment-sensitive cracking" or "environmental cracking".
-This broad term reflects the role of environment plays in the cracking process.
+This broad term reflects the role of environment plays in the cracking process and the terms now covers all the following:

 There is no unified mechanism for environmental cracking in the literature.
 Various models have been proposed which include the following: